ibbles/LearningProgramming/Taskflow.md

 The task graph produced by this code consists, as expected, of a single task:
 ![](./images/taskflow/a_simple_example.jpg)

-To generate the the figure the example code was extended with some additional statements to assign names to the Taskflow and the Task and to generate the figure.
+To generate the diagram the example code was extended with some additional statements to assign names to the Taskflow and the Task and to generate the diagram.

-# Creating Tasks
+# Creating Static Tasks

-A task is any callable, such as a regular function, a lambda expression, or an instance of a type with a call operator, that does not take any arguments.
+A static task can be created from any callable, such as a free function, a lambda expression, or an instance of a type with a call operator, that does not take any arguments and doesn't return anything.
-To create an actual `tf::Task` instance we call the `emplace` member function of the `tf::Taskflow` instance that should  own the task.
+To create a `tf::Task` instance we call the `emplace` member function of the `tf::Taskflow` instance that should  own the task.
 This creates a `tf::Task` instance stored inside the `tf::Taskflow`.
-The return value of `tf::Taskflow::emplace` is one or more `tf::Task` instances, one for each callable passed.
+The return value of `tf::Taskflow::emplace` is one or more `tf::Task` instances, one for each callable passed to `emplace`.
 The `tf::Task` instances can be used to configure the created tasks, for example to add dependencies to other tasks or assign names to the tasks.
-When a `tf::Taskflow` is run by an executor then the tasks within that `tf::Taskflow` are executed, meaning that the callables held by the tasks are invoked by the runtime.
+When a `tf::Taskflow` is run by an executor then the tasks within that `tf::Taskflow` are executed according to their dependencies, meaning that the callables held by the tasks are invoked by the runtime.

 # Creating Task Dependencies